The Pujades Affair

 2. Why should it matter when Pujades died?

 If he died in 1635, which is accepted by all historians today, the forewords, first two chapters of the Chronicle (tome I, Esp.
 117) and the entire last part (tome IV, Esp.
-120) are elaborate forgeries, which no one dares to address!
-Consequently, the Catalans can continue to accuse a French bishop of "robbing" priceless documents from their churches and monasteries , rather than one of their own.
+120) would have to be forgeries, which no one dares to address!
+Consequently, the Catalans continue to accuse a French bishop of "robbing" priceless documents from their churches and monasteries , rather than one of their own.
 They apparently fail to realize that Pujades saved them from disappearing in the Vatican Archives, and why so many ecclesiastics were involved in the "Pujades Affair", either in his support or in opposition.
 Over 25% of the Chronicle's subscribers were churchmen, including two abbots of Montserrat and an archbishop of Tarragona.

 a) The plagiarism of Pierre de Marca

 The notice of the funeral on January 7, 1635, supports the claim that the French bishop took the manuscripts of Pujades by "force of arms" from his widow.
 It would have been between 1644 -1651, when he was "Visitador general" for the king of France in Catalonia.
 In the following ten years, the protégé of Richelieu had quite a career: he became archbishop of Toulouse and minister of State, and so influential at the French court that he almost succeeded his friend Mazarin as cardinal.
 But Louis XIV decided to rule alone and made him (only) archbishop of Paris in 1662, the year of his death.